buchanan-edwards/angular-jsend/README.md

 4. The `jsendProvider` can be configured using a base URI so that you need not prefix each URL with the part that is common to each call.
 In the example above, all calls start with `/api/v1`.
 Calling `jsendProvider.setBase('/api/v1')` in your module configuration takes care of this.

 5. You may want to display an alert for any JSend promise rejections.
-The `jsendProvider` allows such global handlers to be specified so that your code does not require reject handlers for every call.
+The `jsendProvider.setCallback` method allows such a global handler to be specified so that your code does not require reject handlers for every call.

 ## API